djspacewhale/agda-unimath/src/universal-algebra/algebraic-theory-of-lattices.lagda.md

 sense that an `L ∈ Lattice l1 l2` becomes an `L' ∈ lattice-Algebra l1`!

 Joins and meets are as expected.
-That they are each commutative, associative, and idempotent is classic order theory, and the absorption laws also follow.
+That they are each commutative, associative, and idempotent is classic order theory, but the absorption laws are more interesting.

 ```agda
 model-Lattice-lattice-Algebra :